 This is the person who will submit lineups/reports on time, file disputes for forfeits or cheating accusations, and communicate with other coordinators and CSL admins on your behalf on a weekly basis; coordinators will also be responsible for making sure all team members are eligible under the rules.
-Coordinators must have a Discord name attached to their CSL profile, since Discord is where most communcation between teams will take place.
+Coordinators must have a Discord name attached to their CSL profile and must be members of the CSL Discord server, since Discord is where most communcation between teams will take place.
 You don't want to incur penalties because your coordinator is forgetful!

 The following are the official rules of the CSL Gears 5 tournaments.
 Rules cover eligibility, format, match procedures, reporting, penalties, and more.
 Any issues that arise which are not covered within the current rules will be settled at the discretion of CSL admins on a case-by-case basis, and when applicable, penalties set when deemed appropriate.
 Rules may be added or modified if deemed necessary.